s3alfisc/wildrwolf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rwolf
+# wildrwolf

-The `rwolf` package implements Romano-Wolf multiple-hypothesis-adjusted p-values for objects of type `fixest_multi` from the `fixest` package (currently for one-way clustered inference) via a wild cluster bootstrap.
+The `wildrwolf` package implements Romano-Wolf multiple-hypothesis-adjusted p-values for objects of type `fixest_multi` from the `fixest` package (currently for one-way clustered inference) via a wild cluster bootstrap.
 At its current stage, the package is highly experimental and it is not thoroughly tested.

+Adding support for the heteroskedastic wild bootstrap and multi-way clustering is work in progress.

 ## Installation